Keloid scars: Causes

 Many people who develop a keloid want to know what can treat these scars.
 You’ll find the treatments that dermatologists use at Keloid scars: Diagnosis and treatment.

 Daggett A, Congcharoen J, et al. “Top 10 things you need to know about keloids and their treatment.”
 J Miss State Med Assoc.
 2016;57(4):108-11.

 Kelly AP.
-“Keloids” In Kelly AP, Taylor SC, et al. Dermatology for Skin of Color.
-The McGraw Hill Companies, China, 2009.
-178-94.
+Bayat A. “Keloids” In: Kelly AP, Taylor SC, et al. Dermatology for Skin of Color [2nd ed].
+The McGraw Hill Companies, United States of America, 2016.208-22.